ybulach/puppet-panel/README.md

     pip install python-ldap django-auth-ldap

-Add this configuration to your `panel/settings_local.py` (tested with OpenLDAP) and change it according to your needs:
+Add this configuration to your `panel/settings_local.py` (here for OpenLDAP) and change it according to your needs:

-    # Authentication
+    # OpenLDAP

     AUTHENTICATION_BACKENDS = (
         'django_auth_ldap.backend.LDAPBackend',